ssmiller25/k8s-intro/k8s-intro-dev.md

 ## What Does Kubernetes Get Me?

 Your app just needs to worry about it's function.
-Seperate functions can be configured to handle:
+Separate functions can be configured to handle:

 * Load balancing
 * Health checks and automatic application restarts
 * Deployment and Rollback
 * URL Routing
 * TLS Termination
 * Authentication
-* Metrics, Logging, Healthchecks
+* Metrics, Logging, Health Checks